sdv-dev/RDT/CONTRIBUTING.rst

 3. Verify that the timings and memory values for these test cases are reasonable compared to other similar transformers if possible.
 4. Verify that unit and integration tests were added for the transformers.
-5. Verify that developers are appropriately credited in the PR.
+5. Create an issue that is assigned to the user making the PR and verify that the PR resolves that issue.
-6. Create an issue that is assigned to the user making the PR and verify that the PR resolves that issue.
+6. Review the ``Pull Request Guidelines`` below

 Get Started!
 ------------